CSCfi/csc-user-guide/docs/support/tutorials/rstudio-or-jupyter-notebooks.md

 This set up works with any [r-env-singularity module](../../apps/r-env-singularity.md), but does not work with [r-env-deprecated](../../apps/r-env.md) modules.

 It is also possible to launch a multi-threaded RStudio session using `start-rstudio-server-multithread`.
-Details on using threading with R can be found on the [r-env-singularity main page](../../apps/r-env-singularity.md#improving-performance-using-threading)
+Details on using threading with R can be found on the [r-env-singularity main page](../../apps/r-env-singularity.md#improving-performance-using-threading).

 **Jupyter Notebook**
 ```
 module load python-data
 start-jupyter-server
 ```
 Also some other [Python modules](../../apps/python.md) include Jupyter Notebook.
-You can use also [own custom Python environment with Jupyter Notebook](#custom-python-environment-with-jupyter-notebooks)
+You can also use your [own custom Python environment with Jupyter Notebook](#custom-python-environment-with-jupyter-notebooks).

 ***